Denied Workers Comp in Wilkes-Barre? We Can Help.

 Workers’ Comp Benefits Cover Work Injury Medical Bills

-Under Pennsylvania’s workers’ compensation law, most employees are eligible to receive compensation to treat work related injuries or illnesses that occur on the job.
+Under Pennsylvania’s workers’ compensation law, most employees are eligible to receive compensation to treat work-related injuries or illnesses that occur on the job.
 Medical costs for injuries and illnesses made worse by your job are also covered by workers’ comp.
-Throughout Luzerne County, medical costs are covered by the Pennsylvania workers’ comp laws.
+Throughout Luzerne County, medical costs are covered by Pennsylvania workers’ comp laws.
 The laws cover the following medical costs:

 Many Kinds of Work Injury Are Covered by Workers’ Comp